2014 BEPS Deliverables | Developing Countries | Next steps | Background

 42. What are the BEPS priorities for developing countries?

-In addition, some items of the BEPS Action Plan have been identified as of higher and more immediate priority by developing countries.
+Developing countries have identified the BEPS actions which are of highest and most immediate priority for them.
 These include limiting base erosion via interest deductions and other financial payments (Action 4), preventing tax treaty abuse and the artificial avoidance of PE status (Actions 6 and 7), transfer pricing, in particular base eroding payments (Actions 8, 9 and 10), and transfer pricing documentation and country-by-country reporting (Action 13).
 The lack of transfer pricing comparables and the granting of wasteful tax incentives have also been identified as areas of particular concern.
 These issues have not been specifically included in the BEPS Project but are the subject of ongoing work, particularly through the Task Force on Tax and Development (see for example, Principles to Enhance the Transparency and Governance of Tax Incentives for Developing Countries at www.oecd.org/ctp/tax-global/transparency-and-governance-principles.pdf).
 Political support and capacity building have been identified as key challenges for developing countries, particularly as the implementation phase begins.

 43. How will developing countries benefit from BEPS measures?